webex/webex-js-sdk/CONTRIBUTING.md

 > NOTE: You will need to off VPN for localhost to tunnel correctly
 > Testing on a iDevice only works on macOS due to the lockdown of `safaridriver`, you should probably switch to [two Android devices and changes to the `wdio.conf.mobile.js`](https://chromedriver.chromium.org/getting-started/getting-started---android#h.p_ID_306) or swap the iDevice config for a different browser installed on the machine.

-`npm run samples:test:mobile`
+`yarn run samples:test:mobile`

 By default the config will look for both a Android and iOS device attached to the system.
 If you wish to test on a specific/singular device and use Chrome installed on your machine, you can pass either `IOS=true` or `ANDROID=true` environment variables to the command above.
-_Ex. `ANDROID=true npm run samples:test:mobile` will open Chrome on your local machine and Chrome on your attached Android device._
+_Ex. `ANDROID=true yarn run samples:test:mobile` will open Chrome on your local machine and Chrome on your attached Android device._

 This process is more involved and requires both devices to be wired to the laptop/machine.